 As you repeat this exercise, pay attention to the path of the club as it goes up on the backswing and then the path it must take on the downswing to get back to the golf ball.
 This fundamental is the reason why it is named the two-plane swing.

 From the upright takeaway to the movement of the club into the plane and then finally, the downswing on the correct path to impact leaves much to account for in the two-plane swing.
 When you find your swing is breaking down, perhaps your fundamentals are still sound, but your rhythm is slightly off creating the opening for mistimed hits and weaker contact of the golf ball.

-When this happens, I like to go to the range and lay a golf club pointing down the range perpendicular to the golf ball.
+When this happens, I like to go to the range with my golf bag and lay a golf club pointing down the range perpendicular to the golf ball.
 The club should be at the typical distance that your feet would be at address from the ball.

 Take your normal stance.
 Leave your left foot touching the club, then move your right foot in front of the line with your heel touching the shaft.
 Your feet should be significantly staggered at this point.

 Take your club and choke down on the club until the butt end of the club rests against your stomach.
 When you turn away from the golf ball, feel that stability over your right leg.
 Your right hip should turn enough to feel the power in your backswing.

 Once you have an idea of that feeling, move your right foot back to normal address behind the shaft of the club.
 Take swings with that feeling of creating the stable right knee, and the slight right hip turn away from the golf ball.